ytbryan/aka/README.md

-# aka - alias' best friend
+# aka - alias' best friend - that simple shortcut to create more shortcuts in your terminal.

-Grow and expand those aliases on the fly.
-Boost projects' productivity with some terminal shortcuts.
+Grow and expand those terminal shortcuts (aliases) on the fly.
+Boost projects' productivity with terminal shortcuts.
+Aka is built for terminal users' happiness and productivity.

+#### Let's face it, creating alias isn't hard.
+aka is that shortcut to create more terminal shortcuts.
+Creating alias isn't hard.
+You just need to repeat these steps: open editor to open dot file.
+Add `alias something='something'`, save dot file.
+Source dot file.
+Every Single Time.
+These steps are just unnecessary.

 #### [What's in the package?](#what)
 - Add, remove, edit aliases on the fly.